9 reasons why Zambia should be on your bucket list!

 • Kafue National Park

-We visited two of those – the South Luangwa and Lower Zambezi National Park – and will tell you a little bit more about why they make great safari locations.
+By now we visited all three of those and will tell you a little bit more about why they make great safari locations.

 Antelope in South Luangwa National Park ZambiaElephant in Lower Zambezi National Park ZambiaHippos in Elephant herd at the Luangwa river in South Luangwa National Park Zambia